backupbrew/switchbrew/NAX0.md

 case when a title is redownloaded/reinstalled, and when "save/" files are recreated after manual deletion.

+[Error](Error%20codes.md "wikilink") 0x250E02 is returned by NCM when attempting to access a NcaId where the NAX0 header was manually modified, for example: offset 0x0, 0x10, 0x28, 0x38, each with size 0x1.

 | Offset | Size | Description                                 |
 | ------ | ---- | ------------------------------------------- |
 | 0x0    | 0x20 | Data appears to be random.                  |